 By Linda Freeman, STAR 3 Certified Spinning® Instructor | Vermont

 New to Spinning® classes?
-Here are a few recommendations to overcome those initial discomforts new riders may experience riding in their first indoor cycling class.
+Here are a few recommendations to help new riders overcome those initial discomforts that they may experience riding in their first indoor cycling class.

 Talk to a Certified Spinning® Instructor: We’ve Been There!